arc-community/arcmentations/readme.md

   - Grow input or output board by 2x horizontally and or vertically by spacing out the original board with a background color or random color (maybe this helps with adding a  correspondance prior?)
   - super res scale everything except background color by a random factor, maybe only across a specifix x/y axis
   - flag to specify input/output/both on a transformation (impl using helpers not base class)
-  - flag or helper to add more board pairs with AND without the augmentation applied.
+  - flag or helper to artificially generate more board pairs with AND without an augmentation applied.
 Useful especially in the case where the augmentation is only applied to input board.
   - update demo notebook with full riddle augs

-### support Riddle in and out

 ### Add notes or metadata if the augmentation is lossy
-### Generate an inverse transforms for some augmentations so that they can be utilized for Test Time augmentation
+### Generate an inverse transforms for some augmentations so that they can be utilized for Test Time Augmentation (TTA)